catberry/catberry/docs/index.md

 # Catberry Services
 Let's talk about Catberry Framework for isomorphic applications.
-In Catberry every framework component such as Logger or Universal HTTP(S) Request module are called "Services".
+In Catberry, every framework component such as Logger or Universal HTTP(S) Request module are called "Services".

 Entire Catberry architecture is built using [Service Locator]